The absolute basics of app tracking

 Fingerprinting attribution

 This attribution is used when the advertising identifier is not available.
 This is the case when the ad is broadcasted on a mobile website for example (no application, therefore no SDK to track down the advertising identifier).
 This is also the case when the user has disabled the ad tracking on his phone.
-Tracking tools, therefore, use other publicly available parameters (IP address, phone model, geolocation, device name, OS etc.).
+Tracking tools, therefore, use other publicly available parameters (IP address, phone model, geolocation, device name, OS, etc.).
 However, this method is less precise, as over time the data become less and less reliable.
 The article entitled “Your attribution may be more wrong than right” explains this phenomenon very well:

 As the time between click and conversion increases, fingerprint attribution becomes increasingly inaccurate.
 After three hours, accuracy drops by 85%.
-At the 24-hour mark, it drops to 50%; and beyond that, fingerprint attribution is more likely wrong than right
+At the 24-hour mark, it drops to 50%; and beyond that, fingerprint attribution is more likely wrong than right.

 For instance, if I click on an ad on a mobile website in Paris and download the application in Paris, but only open it in Poitiers after my train trip, I am considered lost by the tracking tool.
 Why?
-Because the IP address and location is different.
+Because the IP address and location are different.
 Note, however, that fingerprinting represents a small percentage of mobile attribution.

 Web and app environments, although similar in principle – because they use the same links and have the same conversion logic – differ greatly.
 If you want to conduct advertising campaigns to recruit new users into your application, it is recommended to implement a tracking tool.
 It will allow you to assign your conversions to each source from which they originate.
 You will then be able to fine-tune your mobile marketing campaigns.